serebrov/serebrov.github.io-hugo/content/posts/2021-09-13-git-commits-by-author.md

 url: "/html/2021-09-13-git-number-of-commits-by-author.html"
 ---

-The `shortlog -ns` will show number of commits by author:
+The `shortlog -ns` will show the number of commits by author:

 ```bash
 git shortlog -ns